Emergency Medical Technician

 Cowley College offers both 8 and 16 week EMT courses.

-Kansas residents can earn scholarship dollars to cover expenses associated with completing an eligible associate degree or certificate.
-Contact Admissions to find out more about the Kansas Promise Act scholarship.
+Kansas residents can earn scholarship dollars to cover expenses and learn for free by completing an eligible associate degree or certificate under the Kansas Promise Act Scholarship.
+Contact the Scholarships Department to find out more about the Kansas Promise Act Scholarship.

 Meet Our Instructors & Staff